datanav/docs/hub/dtl/dtl-functions-sets.rst

        |   VALUES1(value-expression{1})
        |   VALUES2(value-expression{1})
        |
-       | Returns the union of the two sets VALUES1 and VALUES2, i.e. the elements that
+       | Returns the union of the two sets VALUES1 and VALUES2, i.e. the values that
          are either in VALUES1 or in VALUES2.
-The two arguments do not have to be real sets, but will be coerced into sets before applying the union operator.
-The return type is a list of distinct values.
      - | ``["union",``
        |     ``["list", "A", "B"], ["list", "B", "C"]]``
        |